Where We Started

 A pioneering group of Latino corporate directors along with leaders from the Hispanic Association on Corporate Responsibility (HACR) gave rise to the Latino Corporate Directors Association (LCDA).
 Early staffing and office support by HACR incubated LCDA as a separate 501(c)6 nonprofit, non-partisan organization.

 In 2013, the LCDA Board of Directors formally incorporated the association and its foundation, the Latino Corporate Directors Education Foundation (LCDEF) and established a governance structure for both organizations.
 In 2015, the LCDA hired its first part-time Executive Director, Dolores Kunda, to build a marketing foundation and grow the membership.

 In 2016, the board hired Esther Aguilera as LCDAs first full-time President & CEO to develop a comprehensive strategic framework to advance the mission, grow the donor base, and launch LCDA's first annual meeting.

 In 2017, in partnership with our foundation, LCDA initiated a new membership category to welcome C-level Latino executives to identify and grow the pool of board-qualified candidates.
-The LCDEF BoardReady Institue (BRI) was also launched to prepare and position these Latino senior executives for boardroom excellence.
+The LCDEF BoardReady Institue (BRI) was also launched to prepare and position these board aspiring directors for boardroom success.